hypo69/hypo/docs/gemini/out/en/explainer/src/ai/tiny_troupe/TinyTroupe/README.md

 1. **Define Persona (TinyPerson):** Specify the personality, traits, interests, and goals of an agent using Python code.
 2. **Create Environment (TinyWorld):** Define the environment where the agents interact.
-3. **Orchestrate Interaction:** Initiate conversation, actions, or interactions between the agents within the defined environment.
+3. **OrcheStarte Interaction:** Initiate conversation, actions, or interactions between the agents within the defined environment.
 4. **Collect and Process Results:** Extract results and observations from the interactions between agents and the world.
 5. **Analysis & Insights:** Analyze the results to extract desired insights or generate reports.